corda/corda/docs/source/corda-configuration-file.rst

   The node will exit if ``devMode`` is false and the keystore does not exist.
   ``devMode`` also turns on background checking of flow checkpoints to shake out any bugs in the checkpointing process.
   Also, if ``devMode`` is true, Hibernate will try to automatically create the schema required by Corda or update an existing schema in the SQL database; if ``devMode`` is false, Hibernate will simply validate the existing schema, failing on node start if the schema is either not present or not compatible.
-  If no value is specified in the node config file, the node will attempt to detect if it's running on a developer machine and set ``devMode=true`` in that case.
+  If no value is specified in the node configuration file, the node will attempt to detect if it's running on a developer machine and set ``devMode=true`` in that case.
   This value can be overridden from the command line using the ``--dev-mode`` option.

   *Default:* Corda will try to establish based on OS environment